Iron, IC, octahedrite

 Two masses of 116 pounds and 20 pounds were found about 25 miles NW of Arispe, Sonora, Mexico.
 In 1898, another mass weighing 272 pounds was discovered 15 miles NW of Arispe and was sectioned and distributed to several museums.
 In the years following, many more masses were recovered along a 12-mile line from Mount San Antonio to Arispe.
 At least sixteen individuals with a total weight of over 1,500 pounds show that the Arispe shower was a significant one.

-The above specimen is an etched 39.6 g partial slice.
+To learn more about the relationship between this and other iron chemical groups, click here.
+The specimen of Arispe shown above is a 39.6 g etched partial slice.
 A photo of the complete 1898 mass weighing 272 pounds is shown below.
-To learn more about the relationship between this and other iron chemical groups, click here.